IronCoreRobotics/ftc_app/README.md

  * Blocks
     - Update to latest Google Blockly release.
     - Sample op modes can be selected as a template when creating new op mode.
-    - Fixed bug where the blocks would disappear temporarily when mouse button is held down.
+    - Fixed bug where the com.google.blocks would disappear temporarily when mouse button is held down.
-    - Added blocks for Range.clip and Range.scale.
+    - Added com.google.blocks for Range.clip and Range.scale.
     - User can now disable/enable Block op modes.
     - Fix to prevent occasional Blocks deadlock.
  * OnBot Java